gloveboxes/Waste-Management-Simulator/README.md

-# Azure IoT Hub with Python and MQTT support from Windows, Mac OS X Sierra, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3
+# Azure IoT Hub Cross Platform Python and MQTT Waste Management Sample.

 This cross platform Python3 code sample demonstrates how to stream data to Azure IoT Hub from Windows, OSX, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3

-As at September 2016.
+As at March 2017.

+## Purpose

+Simulate waste bin fill rate based on time of day and day of the week.

 ## Language: Python3